How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 6. Set Up Video Monetization

-If you want to generate revenue on your video, you must set up video monetization.
+To generate revenue from your video, you must set up video monetization.
 This area offers the option to set up a paywall for your live channel.
-In other words, viewers will have to pay for access to your content.
+In other words, viewers need to pay for access to your content.
 You can charge a subscription fee or charge for individual access to each piece of content.

 Please note that you can also set up a promo code to offer discounts to your viewers.